 Merengue took a page from Salsa’s evolution book, changing to romantic themes and modernizing its sound.
-This was in stark contrast to the themes and sound from the bands of the 70’s.
+This was in stark contrast to the themes and sound of the bands of the 70s.

 With these changes, merengue found rapid acceptance of its catchy dance rhythm among young Latin music fans.

 The Re-birth of Merengue

 Through the 1980s Merengue experienced a downturn after its huge popularity in the late 1970s.
 That popularity had been led by Johnny Ventura, Wilfrido Vargas, el Conjunto Quisqueya and Josie Esteban.
 However, in the early 1990s, Merengue decided to borrow a page from the Salsa book to revitalize its genre.

 Merengue artists began using romantic themes instead of macho and double-meaning ones.
 Converting popular ballads to merengue was part of doing that.
 New, young, good-looking faces (and bodies) with new romantic-type of songs began appearing on the scene and snowballing in popularity.

 Artists like Olga Tañon, Zona Roja, Grupo Manía, Manny Manuel, Giselle, Melina León, and Elvis Crespo came to the light.
 They began attracting a huge following and releasing mega-hits by the bunches.